artiebits/svelte-seo/README.md

 ### Setting default SEO properties

-There are some properties which will stayed fixed for every page on your website; examples are the `them-color`, `manifest` and `<base/>` tag or you might want to set a default title for every page.
-Svelte SEO makes it easy to set defaults for these properties or for any properties which you want to have defaults for.
+There are some properties that will stay fixed for every page on your website; examples are the `theme-color`, `manifest`, and `<base/>` tags, or you might want to set a default title for every page.
+Svelte SEO makes it easy to set defaults for these properties or for any properties that you want to have defaults for.

-The secret to doing is this by using layouts.
-Configuring the component in your layout will ensure that those properties will remain fixed for every page but can be overridden in per page basis.
+The secret to doing this is using layouts.
+Configuring the component in your layout will ensure that those properties will remain fixed for every page but can be overridden on a per page basis.

 Let's say we have this tree structure with the following code below.